MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-cannot-encrypt-issues.md

 audience: ITPro
 ms.collection: Windows Security Technologies\BitLocker
 ms.topic: troubleshooting
-ms.date: 10/7/2019
+ms.date: 10/17/2019
 ---

 # BitLocker cannot encrypt a drive: known issues

-This article describes common issues that can occur that prevent BitLocker from encrypting a drive, and provides guidance for addressing those issues.
+This article describes common issues that may prevent BitLocker from encrypting a drive.
+This article also provides guidance to address these issues.

 > [!NOTE]
 > If you have determined that your BitLocker issue involves the Trusted Platform Module (TPM), see [BitLocker cannot encrypt a drive: known TPM issues](ts-bitlocker-cannot-encrypt-tpm-issues.md).